Zunior/Faculty/README.md

-# Fakultet
+# Faculty
-Projekat sa Java extended kursa
+Project from the Java extended course
 Web dynamic - JPA